EB-2 National Interest Waivers

 Overview:

-National Interest Waivers allow for immigrants to obtain permanent residency by demonstrating that their employment in the United States will be of “substantial intrinsic merit” to the nation.
-National Interest Waiver recipients need not complete a labor certification, but do need a permanent offer of employment.
+National Interest Waivers allow for immigrants to obtain permanent residency by demonstrating that their employment in the United States will be in the national interest.
+National Interest Waiver recipients need not complete a labor certification and do not need a permanent offer of employment.

-National Interest Waivers are available to individuals who are professionals of exceptional ability who have an advanced degree.
-Applicants must have a permanent offer of employment and must demonstrate that their position will be in the national interest.
+National Interest Waivers are available to individuals who have exceptional ability or who have an advanced degree.
+Applicants do not need a permanent offer of employment and must demonstrate that their position will be in the national interest.

 National Interest Waiver recipients benefit by not being required to complete a labor certification.